Karplus-Lab-OSU/ensemblator/readme.rst

 Andrew E. Brereton - Oregon State University - 2016
 ###################################################

 Hello!
-Welcome to the Ensemblator.
-The purpose of this readme is to help you install and use the Ensemblator to best effect.
+Welcome to the *Ensemblator*.
+The purpose of this readme is to help you install and use the *Ensemblator* to best effect.
 The purpose of this program is to create ensembles from pdb files, and then to intelligently compare those ensembles.
 Many useful insights can be gained from directly comparing two whole ensembles; as well, there is an option to automatically